Another-Axiom/GT_CustomMapExample/README.md

 ![mapdescriptor](https://github.com/user-attachments/assets/78bed4ad-5042-4a26-a2b8-ac094ad3664c)

 Here's what each setting does:
-- Map name
-    - This will be used for your exported scene and the .zip file created by the export process.
+- `Map name` - This will be used for your exported scene and the .zip file created by the export process.
-- Custom Skybox
-    - A cubemap that will be used as the skybox on your map
-    - If this empty, it'll automatically give your map the default game skybox
+- `Custom Skybox` - A cubemap that will be used as the skybox on your map.
+If this empty, it'll automatically give your map the default game skybox
-- Export Lighting
-    - How to handle exporting lighting data for your map
-    - Please read the [Lighting Section](#lighting) for more information.
+- `Export Lighting` - How to handle exporting lighting data for your map.
+Please read the [Lighting Section](#lighting) for more information.

 ## Accessing Your Map
 In order for Players to be able to access your map, it's required to include an `AccessDoorPlaceholder`.